Get E-Book

 node --input-type=commonjs-typescript \

-The flag belongs to string entrypoint modes.
-Disk files use extension and package-boundary rules.
+--input-type is for string input.
+Disk files use extension and package-scope rules.

-node app.ts --no-strip-types--no-strip-types appears after the entrypoint, so it is an application argument.
-Node has already selected app.ts as the program.
-To disable stripping, the flag must appear in Node's option region:
+Here, --no-strip-types appears after the entrypoint.
+Node treats it as an application argument.
+To disable stripping, the flag must appear before the entrypoint -

 Dependencies Under node_modules

 The rule applies even when the TypeScript syntax is erasable.
-A dependency file under node_modules with only annotations still triggers the restriction if Node would need the type-stripping path.
-The syntax category is secondary.
-The package boundary is the policy.
+A dependency file under node_modules with only annotations still hits the restriction if Node would need the stripping path.
+The location controls the policy.

-That also means a local workspace can surprise you.
-A symlinked package, a package manager workspace, or a vendored dependency can still land under a node_modules path in the resolved URL.
-The restriction follows the resolved file location, not your intent.
-When the error appears, inspect the final resolved path before changing flags.
+Workspaces can make this surprising.
+A symlinked package, a package-manager workspace, or a vendored dependency can resolve under a node_modules path.
+The restriction follows the resolved file location, not what you meant by "local."
+When this error appears, inspect the final resolved path before changing flags.

-The practical packaging answer is old and boring: publish JavaScript.
-Include types for the checker if the package supports TypeScript consumers.
-Keep source TypeScript in the repository if you want.
-The runtime artifact should be JavaScript unless the consumer has explicitly opted into a tool that transforms dependencies.
+The packaging answer stays boring and reliable.
+Publish JavaScript for runtime.
+Ship types for TypeScript consumers.
+Keep source TypeScript in the repository if you want, but the runtime artifact should be JavaScript unless the consumer explicitly chose a tool that transforms dependencies.

 Failure Order

-Direct TypeScript execution becomes easier to debug when you keep the failure layers separate.
+Direct TypeScript execution becomes easier to debug when you identify the layer that failed.

-Node reaches the layers in order.
-Startup flags are parsed before source selection.
-Module resolution runs before source preparation for a resolved file.
-TypeScript stripping runs before JavaScript compilation.
-ESM linking runs before evaluation.
-The compile cache, when enabled, participates around compilation.
-Each layer has its own error shape.
+Node reaches those layers in order.
+Startup flags are parsed first.
+Module resolution finds files.
+TypeScript preparation strips or rejects syntax.
+JavaScript compilation runs.
+ESM linking checks imports and exports.
+Evaluation runs the program.
+The compile cache, when enabled, helps around compilation.
+Each layer has its own kind of error.

 node --input-type=module-typescript \